-7. Coping an assignment, project work If by an outsider, prosecution to be initiated and any other punishments recommended by the Senate Assign zero marks and written warning; and any other punishments recommended by the Senate.
-Whenever found while sitting for a particular paper, a.
+7. Coping an assignment, project work be cancelled.
+This implies that the particular paper and all the other paper/s mentioned in the given admission with this particular paper will be cancelled. c.
+This candidate will not be eligible for class awarding. d.
+These all cancelled papers will be considered as repeat papers in future. e.
+And any other punishments recommended by the Senate - If by an outsider, prosecution to be initiated and any other punishments recommended by the Senate Assign zero marks and written warning; and any other punishments recommended by the Senate.
+8. Aiding and abetting Whenever found while sitting for a particular paper, a.
 The admission card on which that particular paper falls will be cancelled.
-This implies that the particular paper and all the other paper/s mentioned in the given admission with this 8.
-Aiding and abetting particular paper will be cancelled. b.
-This candidate will not be eligible for class awarding.
+This implies that the particular paper and all the other paper/s mentioned in the given admission with this particular paper will be cancelled. b.
+This candidate will not be eligible for class awarding. c.
+These all cancelled papers will be considered as repeat papers in future.
+And d.
+Any other punishments recommended by the Senate